-Throughout the year we carry out a range of consultations to inform our decisions, including the 'Shaping Bridgend's Future' 2019 budget consultation.
+Throughout the year we carry out a range of consultations to inform our decisions, including the Fit for the Future budget consultation.
 Building on our experience of previous consultations, we developed new ways for people to participate and get involved.
-Our methods included surveys, social media, community engagement stands, town and community council meetings, and community group meetings.
-In total there were 7,437 interactions across the different platforms which represents an increase of 40.6% (2,149) compared to the previous year.
+Our methods included surveys, social media, radio adverts, explainer videos, town and community council meetings as well as engagement with members.